HEWES: Heisenberg-Euler Weak-Field Expansion Simulator: Motivation and significance

-\section{Motivation and Significance}
+\section{Motivation and significance}

-Most prominently, quantum electrodynamics (QED) is tested with collider experiments in the high-energy, low-intensity regime.
-Approaching the theory via the quantum vacuum tackles the low-energy, high-intensity regime that due to lack of high-intensity apparatuses has not been accessible thus far.
-Yet, this might as well be a portal towards new physics as the particle-antiparticle fluctuations flaring up in the vacuum consist of all existing particles \cite{Gies2008,Karbsteinetal2019}.
-A currently hot topic is the anomalous magnetic moment of the Muon that quantum vacuum polarization is suspected to be a key factor contribution to \cite{Blumetal2018}.

-The code presented here solves the nonlinear equations of the low-energy effective QED theory by Heisenberg and Euler \cite{Heisenberg1935}.
-The field of application is the quantum vacuum in the form of virtual electron-positron pairs (vacuum polarization) mediating nonlinear photon-photon interactions in the \textit{effective} theory, thereby extending Maxwell's linear theory of electromagnetism.
-The corresponding effects, however, become noticeable only at high intensities of the involved light sources.
+The code presented in this work solves the nonlinear equations of the low-energy effective theory of quantum electrodynamics (QED) by Heisenberg and Euler \cite{HeisenbergEuler1936}.
+The theory describes quantum vacuum polarization in the form of virtual electron-positron pairs capable of mediating photon-photon interactions.
+The QED vacuum can hence be understood as a nonlinear, polarizable medium.
+Nonlinear optical effects should in principle be observable.

+The Heisenberg-Euler theory can be expressed purely in terms of radiation fields in a weak-field expansion that extends Maxwell's linear theory of electromagnetism with nonlinear interactions.
+The violations of the superposition principle for electromagnetic fields thereby become noticeable only at high intensities of the involved light sources.
 Experimental and financial hurdles for their detection are thus very high.
 Facilities need to be equipped with high-intensity laser pulses and likewise ultra sensitive detectors.
-Advanced numerical frameworks to support research in this field with simulation data are required.
+Advanced numerical frameworks are therefore relevant to simulate future QED experiments.

+QED is traditionally tested with collider experiments in the high-energy, low-intensity regime.
+Approaching the theory via the quantum vacuum tackles the low-energy, high-intensity regime instead.
+Due to the lack of sensitive high-intensity experiments, this regime has not been accessible thus far.

+Nevertheless, it might serve as a portal towards new physics as well.
+The particle-antiparticle fluctuations in the vacuum consist of all existing particles.
+Hence, the influence of yet unknown particle fields might be inscribed in quantum vacuum signatures \cite{Gies2008,Karbsteinetal2019}.
+A currently hot topic is the anomalously large magnetic moment of the muon, where quantum vacuum polarization is suspected to be a key factor contribution \cite{Aoyamaetal2020,Abietal2021,Borsanyietal2021}.